 Related: Designed for seasoned photographers, the Sony RX0 Mark II camera can record in 4K at 30 fps or 1080p at 120fps.

 The Sony RX100 is more than capable of tackling high-action moments while you’re traveling all over, and seeing the sights.
-For starters, its battery life can handle 220 shots, which is solid, though a bit on the shorter side.
-However, its real bread and butter is the Bionz X image processor and Exmor RS CMOS sensor, which allows for continuous shooting up to 24 frames per second without sacrificing quality—even in low light shots.
+For starters, its battery life can handle 220 shots, which is much less than the 720 shots the Sony A6600 can do.
+However, its real bread and butter is the Bionz X image processor and Exmor RS CMOS sensor, which allows for continuous shooting of up to 24 frames per second without sacrificing quality—even in low-light shots.
 Outside continuous shooting, you can use Sony’s Eye AF function for highly accurate facial focusing.
 Alternatively, if you need a camera with similar features but to use for constant action, check out the VanTop 4K action camera.

 Sony RX100 makes the same mistake other compact cameras, like the Canon PowerShot ELPH 180, make: the lack of grip.
 Take the Olympus TG-5 for example.
 It’s small in size—one of the smallest on our list.
 That didn’t stop Olympus from adding a small, yet graspable hump on the right-hand side for your hand to hold.
 Aside from that, the Sony RX100 is still small in size, measuring 4.66 x 2.94 x 6.13 inches, while the LCD screen is a wide 3-inches.

 There’s no doubt about it: the Sony RX100’s performance really shines where it matters most.
 This is especially true considering you’re paying for the body and zoom lens (unless you prefer third-party variants like the Tamron 18-270mm PZD B008).
-Compared to its other siblings in the RX100 family—RX100 III, RX100 IV, and RX100 VI—it’s a better for pound deal.
+Compared to its other siblings in the RX100 family—RX100 III, RX100 IV, and RX100 VI—it’s a better-for-pound deal.
 Those other models only perform ever so slightly in one category or another, but none make huge strides to differentiate themselves from one another.